AadyaPandey/fundwise_server/Readme.md

 **Status:** In Progress

-The Policy RAG module will allow GrantGuard to evaluate applications against funding policies.
+The Policy RAG module will allow FundWise to evaluate applications against funding policies.

 Workflow: